AlexeyPopovUA/advanced-logger-guide/src/page/AboutContent.md

   3.  mixed ("interval" + "on request") (will be done soon)
   4.  on bundle size (for example, sends bundles of 100 logs)
   5.  instant (received 1 log -> sent 1 log)
-* It is able to group duplicated logs in certain time interval (for rapid fire of the same logs)
+* It is able to group duplicated logs in certain time interval (for rapid firing of the same log messages)
 * It is not afraid of circular links in log objects
 * It supports custom format for logs (custom serializer)
 * It supports different remote logger endpoints (SumoLogic, Loggly and Elasticsearch).
 Who is the next? ᕙ(ಠ.ಠ)ᕗ